matrix-org/matrix.org/content/twim-guide.md

 ### Markdown

-The bot expects markdown as part of the plaintext event body.
-Please use a client which sends the markdown formatted text in the "plaintext" body.
+The bot expects Markdown as part of the plaintext event body.
+Please use a client which sends the Markdown formatted text in the "plaintext" body.
 While we currently accept other formats as well, it will add manual work for a human to format the post.

 ### Do Not Treat TWIM as a Changelog